 This option specifies the period of the laser pointer blink during scanning.
-The laser pointer will be activated for the time specified by Laser Pointer Control. then start blinking OFF then ON at 50% duty cycle for the duration set by Laser Pointer Period.
+The laser pointer will be activated for the time specified by Laser Pointer Control then start blinking OFF then ON at a 50% duty cycle and a repeating period set by Laser Pointer Period.